JetBrains-Research/task-tracker-server/README.md

     - [Activity tracker item](#activity-tracker-item)

-# Coding Assistant Server
+# TaskTracker Server

-A server for the [Coding Assistant](https://github.com/JetBrains-Research/codetracker-data) project.
-The main goal of the server is data gathering for the [codetracker](https://github.com/JetBrains-Research/codetracker) plugin.
+A server for the [TaskTracker](https://github.com/JetBrains-Research/task-tracker-plugin) plugin.

 The detail information see in the [documentation](https://github.com/nbirillo/coding-assistant-server/wiki).